peteroupc/peteroupc.github.io/exporand.md

 <a id=Lindley_Distribution_and_Lindley_Like_Mixtures></a>
 #### Lindley Distribution and Lindley-Like Mixtures

+A _mixture_ involves one or more distributions, where each distribution has a separate probability of being sampled, and sampling one of them at random.

+> **Example:** One example of a mixture is two beta distributions, with separate parameters.
+One beta distribution is chosen with probability exp(&minus;3) (which can be simulated, for example, using the **ExpMinus** algorithm with parameter 3 can be used) and the other is chosen with the opposite probability.
+For the two beta distributions, an arbitrary-precision sampling algorithm exists.

-The _Lindley distribution_ is a _mixture_ of two probability distributions, with each of the two distributions having a separate probability of being sampled (_w_ and 1&minus;_w_ in the algorithm below).
+The _Lindley distribution_ is one example of a _mixture_, namely, there are two probability distributions, with each of the two distributions having a separate probability of being sampled (_w_ and 1&minus;_w_ in the algorithm below).
 A random variate that follows the Lindley distribution (Lindley 1958)[^36] with parameter _&theta;_ (a real number greater than 0) can be generated as follows:

 Let _A_ be 1 and let _B_ be 2.
 Then: